 - The referee randomly chooses the goal at which the kicks will be taken. - In the virtual competition, the referee randomly chooses a team to perform the first penalty kick.
-In the physical competition, the referee tosses a coin and the team whose captain wins the toss decides whether to take the first or the second kick. - The referee keeps a record of the kicks being taken - Subject to the conditions explained below, both teams take five kicks - The kicks are taken alternately by the teams - In the virtual competition, at the beginning of every kick, the kicker and the goalkeeper are spawned at a position specified by their team according to Law 14. - If, before both teams have taken five kicks, one has scored more goals than the other could score, even if it were to complete its five kicks, no more kicks are taken - (suspended: If, after both teams have taken five kicks, both have scored the same number of goals, or have not scored any goals, kicks continue to be taken in the same order until one team has scored a goal more than the other from the same number of kicks) - In the physical competition, a goalkeeper who is injured while kicks are being taken from the penalty mark and is unable to continue as goalkeeper may be replaced by a named substitute provided his team has not used the maximum number of substitutes permitted under the competition rules - With the exception of the foregoing case, only players who are on the field of play at the end of the match in a physical competition, which includes extra time where appropriate, (new) or which are serving their 3010 second penalty time or are currently in service, are eligible to take kicks from the penalty mark
+In the physical competition, the referee tosses a coin and the team whose captain wins the toss decides whether to take the first or the second kick. - The referee keeps a record of the kicks being taken - Subject to the conditions explained below, both teams take five kicks - The kicks are taken alternately by the teams - In the virtual competition, at the beginning of every kick, the kicker and the goalkeeper are spawned at a position specified by their team according to Law 14. - If, before both teams have taken five kicks, one has scored more goals than the other could score, even if it were to complete its five kicks, no more kicks are taken - In the physical competition, a goalkeeper who is injured while kicks are being taken from the penalty mark and is unable to continue as goalkeeper may be replaced by a named substitute provided his team has not used the maximum number of substitutes permitted under the competition rules - With the exception of the foregoing case, only players who are on the field of play at the end of the match in a physical competition, which includes extra time where appropriate, or which are serving their 10 second penalty time or are currently in service, are eligible to take kicks from the penalty mark - In the physical competition, an eligible player may change places with the goalkeeper at any time when kicks from the penalty mark are being taken - Only the eligible players and match officials are permitted to remain on the field of play when kicks from the penalty mark are being taken during a physical match. - Unless otherwise stated, the relevant Laws of the Game and International F.A.
+Board Decisions apply when kicks from the penalty mark are being taken